 Investigators examine the scene after an explosion at a shopping mall in the southern Philippine city of Cotabato on New Year's Eve.
 (Photo by Ferdinandh Cabrera)

 Philippine authorities are looking into the possible involvement of Islamic State supporters in a New Year's Eve explosion that killed at least two people and wounded 34 others in the southern Mindanao region.

-.
 Governor Mujiv Hataman of the Autonomous Region in Muslim Mindanao appealed for calm as he called on police and the military to bring the perpetrators to justice.

 Jerome Succor Aba, president of the Suara Bangsamoro Party, called for an "honest investigation" into the incident and warned against using the attack as "another excuse for a military take-over."

 He said it could result in an armed response that would only displace Moro communities.

 Bong Sarmiento contributed to this report from South Cotabato.